ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 - [Manual installation of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)

 ## [Install ROS Packages](#install-ros-packages)
 Install dependent packages for the OpenManipulator.
+Run the following command in a terminal window.

+**NOTE**: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+Shortcut key for terminal is `Ctrl`+`Alt`+`T`.
+{: .notice--info}

 ```
 $ sudo apt-get install ros-kinetic-ros-controllers ros-kinetic-gazebo* ros-kinetic-moveit* ros-kinetic-dynamixel-sdk ros-kinetic-industrial-core